-- a.
-Preservation of significant natural communities, listed species habitat, geological features, and areas of strategic ecosystems shall be encouraged through public or private acquisition where possible, and other appropriate methods of preservation. - b.
-Appropriate conservation strategies shall be used to permit compatible development when acquisition is not possible.
-These development regulations are contained in the regulated natural and archeological resources development portion of the Land Development Code. - Policy 4.7.3 To preserve, maintain, and restore where necessary, areas containing extensive trees canopies, policies (a) and (b) below shall apply.
+development when acquisition is not possible.
+These development regulations are contained in the regulated natural and archeological resources development portion of the Land Development Code.

+- Policy 4.7.3 To preserve, maintain, and restore where necessary, areas containing extensive trees canopies, policies (a) and (b) below shall apply.
 Tree canopy areas are major existing areas containing a significant population of trees of a size and condition to be considered a significant environmental resource. - a.
 The development regulations shall require a tree survey be submitted for all development proposed within designated "Tree Canopy Areas".
 The survey shall be submitted at the time of development application. - b.
 Development within Tree Canopy Areas shall utilize "cluster" design concepts where appropriate, concentrating development within given areas to minimize the impact of the proposed development.
 The development regulations shall provide for appropriate mitigation, if necessary. - Policy 4.7.4 To maintain developable or already developed lots in as much of a natural state as possible, the following policy shall apply in areas currently in residential use.
-The areas currently in residential use contain the densely tree-canopied, developed areas of the Idylwild, Serenola, and Malore Gardens neighborhoods. - a.
-Innovative lot designs shall be encouraged through flexibility in the development regulations to maintain the natural character of the individual lots currently in residential use. - Policy 4.7.5 To protect listed species through habitat maintenance and appropriate development regulations, the following policies shall apply. - policies within the Conservation, Open Space and a.
-The Recharge Groundwater Element of the Gainesville Comprehensive Plan shall apply as they relate to listed species. - b.
+The areas currently in residential use contain the densely tree- canopied, developed areas of the Idylwild, Serenola, and Malore Gardens neighborhoods. - a.
+Innovative lot designs shall be encouraged through flexibility in the development regulations to maintain the natural character of the individual lots currently in residential use. - Policy 4.7.5 To protect listed species through habitat maintenance and appropriate development regulations, the following policies shall apply. - policies within The the Conservation, Open Space and a.
+Gainesville Groundwater Recharge Element the of Comprehensive Plan shall apply as they relate to listed species. - b.
 "Listed species," meaning those species of plants and animals listed by federal or Florida law as endangered, threatened, or a species of special concern; and those species ranked by the FNAI as S1, S2 and S3 plants, and S1 animals, S2 animals and only S3 animals that are breeding/nesting shall be afforded the legal protective status provided by law.